zestyBug/doe/README.md

 # Data Oriented Engine

 The whole idea is to bring the performance of the DOD and the readability of other languages to C++.
+##### Similarities specific to Unity DOTS:
++ using archetype and cache friendly chunks.
++ using component version-ing
++ using hashmap for type to archetype access
++ using entity command buffer

 #### DISCLAIMER
 This project is an independent implementation that draws inspiration from certain architectural patterns and algorithms found in open-source projects, including the Unity DOTS and the ENTT library.